TheIoTLearningInitiative/InternetOfThingsGateways/documentation/Introduction.md

 > Collect, compile, and analyze precise and objective data on cloud-connected smart devices to improve treatment and services in hospitals, doctors' offices, and homes.

+#### Smart Buildings

+> Transform and protect the home and office by designing in building automation features such as intelligence, modularity, and security.

+**Energy savings** Integrated with the smart energy grid, smart buildings and homes represent a huge opportunity to reduce power consumption by businesses and families.
+Power providers can take advantage of efficiencies based on the schedules and usage patterns of building inhabitants.
+Smart power meters and appliances will communicate with intelligent power sources to help balance supply and demand.
+Green buildings, LEED certification, and net-zero energy consumption will become increasingly commonplace.

+**Remote monitoring and control** Building operators and residential consumers will be able to monitor utility consumption and control heating, lighting, safety, and security systems from offsite.
+For commercial buildings, that means being able to monitor multiple properties from a centralized property management location, communicate to onsite maintenance crews, and take control of systems in a fire or other emergency.

+**Predictive maintenance** Sensors in a building’s mechanical components will alert engineers when a part needs attention, reducing the time and labor costs associated with routine inspections and preventive maintenance.

+**Assisted living** As our societies’ demographics change, with populations aging and life spans extending, the modern building will need to support independent living at older ages.
+With sensors, controllers, and intelligence, smart buildings can provide telemedical solutions or other technical assistance for aging people, enabling true ambient assisted living.

 #### Transportation

 > Leverage wireless networks and cloud-based control systems to optimize performance and make immediate critical decisions to improve safety and reliability.